-How to Properly Display No Trespassing Signs.
-Since many courts consider how effectively a property was labeled "private'" when presented with a trespassing case, it's important for property owners to know how to properly display "No Trespassing" signs.
+Since many courts consider how effectively a property was labeled "private" when presented with a trespassing case, it's important for property owners to know how to properly display "No Trespassing" signs.
 Preventive measures are an effective way to protect your residential or business property from trespassers.
 Follow these steps to safeguard your holdings.

 Post Clearly Marked Signs

 Post the signs where people easily can see them.
-If you are posting around a residential property, post at any place in the boundary line that pedestrians or vehicles use as a path or shortcut.
-Consider fencing the property, as well.
+If you are posting around a residential property, post at any place on the boundary line that pedestrians or vehicles use as a path or shortcut.
+Consider putting up a fence, as well.

 Make the Signs Visible